 The Difference Between 2D and 3D Animation

-Let’s recall the old times where Tom and Jerry, Mickey Mouse, and Donald Duck were the cartoons kids used to watch.
+Let’s recall the old times when Tom and Jerry, Mickey Mouse, and Donald Duck were the cartoons kids used to watch.
 These are the masterpieces of 2D animation.

 With the change in time, the animation has been shifted from 2D animation to 3D animation, where you find Hotel Transylvania, Vivo, How to Train Your Dragon, Moana, Inside Out, and more.